svgdotjs/svg.js/README.md

 _Javascript inheritance stack: `SVG.Bare` < `SVG.Element` [with a shallow inheritance from `SVG.Parent`]_

 ## Bare
 For all SVG elements that are not described by SVG.js, the `SVG.Bare` class comes in handy.
-This class inherits directly from `SVG.Element` and makes it possible to add custom methods in a separate namespace.
+This class inherits directly from `SVG.Element` and makes it possible to add custom methods in a separate namespace without polluting the main `SVG.Element` namespace.
+Consider it your personal playground.

 ### element()
-the `SVG.Bare` class can be instantiated with the `element()` method on any parent element:
+The `SVG.Bare` class can be instantiated with the `element()` method on any parent element:

 ```javascript
 var element = draw.element('title')
 ```
 The string value passed as the first argument is the node name that should be generated.

-Additionally any existing class name can be passed as the second argument from which the element should inherit:
+Additionally any existing class name can be passed as the second argument to define from which class the element should inherit:

 ```javascript
 var element = draw.element('symbol', SVG.Parent)